Invisible Deck by Theodore DeLand, Charlie Roper, Joshua Jay, Steve Gore, and Liam Levanon

 MurphysMagicSupplies says...

 Sure-Split is a redesigned version of the Invisible Deck with improved handling, using a new roughing configuration for smooth performance without sleight of hand.
-It's suitable for performers with dry hands, dexterity issues, or any skill level, and no reset is needed between performances.
+It's suitable for performers with dry hands, dexterity issues, or any skill level, with no reset needed and built for durability.

 RealMagicReview says...

-ID 360 is a fully surrounded Invisible Deck variant that works with the deck face up or down, no sleight needed, and is great for angle-proof performances, though you can’t hand out the reversed card.
+ID 360 is a fully surrounded Invisible Deck variant that works with the deck face up or down, no sleight needed.
+It's durable with thin, treated cards, great for angle-proof performances, though you can't hand out the reversed card.

 SankeyMagic says...